 The small corner store was fairly well stocked.
 She grabbed some instant coffee, breakfast bars, and a prepackaged Oriental salad reduced for quick sale.
 She’d gotten so used to the healthy eating and excessive exercise that she’d almost forgotten what fast food tasted like.
 Then again, she couldn’t afford to let herself go here until she’d proven herself in the job; then she’d race Ace to the donut shop.

 Thinking of donuts, she picked up a chocolate bar at the cash register.
 With reluctance she put it back.
 In one month she would treat herself with a binge at Godiva’s if she could just hold off until then.

 The cashier gave her a sympathetic smile, the braces seeming inappropriate on her chubby but wrinkled face.
 “It’s difficult, isn’t it?
 I hate it that they put all the goodies where you have to look at them while you wait in line.
 It’s like an extra test of your willpower, and who needs that?”

 “Yup.”
 Obviously the cashier hadn’t been winning the battle with hers.
 Be nice, Lu reminded herself, you’ve been there, too.
-Lu thought with a groan of the days she’d spend lounging around the fire hall with nothing to do but eat.
+And soon she’d be lounging around the fire hall again with nothing to do but eat.
 It almost made her want to take up smoking again, but after the struggle to quit last time that was not an option.